RyanPoole85/telco_classification_project/README.md

 - Construct a ML classification model that accurately predicts customer churn.
 - Present your process and findings to the lead data scientist.

-# Initial hypotheses and/or questions you have of the data, ideas
+# Initial questions of the data:
  - Q1: Does contract type affect whether someone churns?
  - Q2: Are high monthly charges causing customers to churn?
  - Q3: Is a customer having fiber optic internet related to a customer churning?